trywin0/Astral-Bot/README.md

 # Astral Bot
- A multi-purpose Discord bot, remade in typescript cause I lost code for the previous one.
+A multi-purpose Discord bot, remade, with cleaner and more optimized code (hopefully) cause I lost code for the previous one.